Lattice Boltzmann simulations of two linear microswimmers using the immersed boundary method: Model

-Each spherical bead in our microswimmer is generated from an icosahedron that is refined recursively until obtaining a sufficiently smooth surface described by a triangular mesh \cite{Aouane2018}.
+and ensure that both $Re_\text{swim}$ and $Re_\text{bead}$ are small enough.\\ Each spherical bead in our microswimmer is generated from an icosahedron that is refined recursively until obtaining a sufficiently smooth surface described by a triangular mesh \cite{Aouane2018}.
 Our fluid-filled particles are modeled using a strain-hardening constitutive law known as the Skalak strain energy \cite{Skalak1973,Skalak1973b}, which is written as

-where $I_1=\lambda_1^2 + \lambda_2^2 -2$ and $I_2 = \lambda_1^2 \lambda_2^2 -1$ are the deformation invariants, and $C$ is a constant parameter controlling the extensibility of the membrane.
+where the eigenvalues $\lambda_1$, $\lambda_2$ of the displacement tensor define deformation invariants $I_1=\lambda_1^2 + \lambda_2^2 -2$ and $I_2 = \lambda_1^2 \lambda_2^2 -1$, and $C$ is a constant parameter controlling the extensibility of the membrane.
 The area dilatation modulus $\kappa_a$ is defined such as $\kappa_a/\kappa_s= 1 + 2C$, with $\kappa_s$ being the shear elastic modulus.
 The deformations are evaluated using a linear finite element method \cite{Kruger2011}.
 In addition to resistances to shear elasticity and area dilatation, our particle membrane can withstand out of plane deformations (i.e. bending).
 The curvature energy is accounted for via the Helfrich free energy

-where $H = \frac{1}{2}\sum_{k=1}^2 \bar{C}_k $, and $K=\prod_{k=1}^2 \bar{C}_i$ are the mean and Gaussian curvatures. $\bar{C}_1$ and $\bar{C}_2$ are the two principal curvatures. $\kappa_b$ and $\kappa_g$ are the bending and Gaussian curvatures modulii.
+where $H = \frac{1}{2}\sum_{k=1}^2 \bar{C}_k $, and $K=\prod_{k=1}^2 \bar{C}_i$ are the mean and Gaussian curvatures. $\bar{C}_1$ and $\bar{C}_2$ are the two principal curvatures. $\kappa_b$ and $\kappa_g$ are the bending and Gaussian curvatures moduli.
 The discretization of the bending energy follows the approach of Kantor and Nelson \cite{Kantor1987} for flat triangulated meshes.
 The volume conservation of the capsule is enforced using a penalty function reading as